poe-platform/documentation/server-bots/accessing-other-bots-on-poe.md

 # Accessing other bots on Poe

-The Poe bot query API allows developers to invoke other bots on Poe (which includes bots created by Poe like GPT-3.5-Turbo and Claude-Instant and bots created by other developers) and this access is provided for free so that developers do not have to worry about LLM costs.
-For every user message, server bot developers get to make up to ten calls to another bot of their choice.
+The Poe bot query API allows creators to invoke other bots on Poe (which includes bots created by Poe like GPT-3.5-Turbo and Claude-Instant and bots created by other creators) and this access is provided for free so that creators do not have to worry about LLM costs.
+For every user message, server bot creators get to make up to ten calls to another bot of their choice.

 {% hint style="info" %}
 If you are just getting started with server bots, we recommend checking out our [quick start](quick-start.md) guide.
 The following tutorial is specifically for how you invoke other bots and assumes that you are familiar with the concept of server bots.